ColumbusStateWorkforceInnovation/DevOps-Kubernetes-Part-2/1 - replica_set/rs_task.md

-# ReplicaSet Tasks:
+# ReplicaSet Worksheet:

-## Task 1 - Enter the command you used for scaling the replica set:
+__Task 1, step 7 - Enter the command you used for scaling the replica set:__
 ```
 enter command here
 ```

-## Question 1 - What happened after applying another pod with matching selectors as the ReplicaSet?
+__Task 1, step 9 - What happened after applying another pod with matching selectors as the ReplicaSet?__
 ```
 enter answer here
 ```